 Chemistry Repositories

 To ease the selection of a suitable research data repository for chemistry research data, NFDI4Chem provides a list of trusted, chemistry-friendly repositories.
 This page only lists our recommendations.
-To get more information, please visit the section Data Publication in the NFDI4Chem Knowledge Base.
+To get more information, please visit the section on Data Publishing in the NFDI4Chem Knowledge Base.

 A field-specific repository for enzymology data, which incorporates the STRENDA Guidelines for reporting enzymology data.